CXL-DMSim: A Full-System CXL Disaggregated Memory Simulator With Comprehensive Silicon Validation: Background and Motivation

 \subsection{CXL Protocol}

 Compute eXpress Link (CXL) is a cache-coherent high-speed interconnect for CPUs, memory expanders, and accelerators \cite{CXL}.
 CXL features memory coherence between host memories and device-attached memories, enabling resource pooling and sharing for higher performance and reduced software complexity at lower cost.
 It was first introduced by Intel in 2019 and since then has been widely embraced by the industry.
-As of today, CXL protocol has undergone updates with three major versions: 1.0/1.1, 2.0, and 3.0/3.1.
+As of today, CXL has undergone updates with three major versions: 1.0/1.1, 2.0, and 3.0/3.1/3.2.

-CXL is built on the foundation of the PCIe physical layer.
-It consists of three sub-protocols, namely CXL.io, CXL.cache, and CXL.mem.
+CXL is built on the PCIe physical layer and includes three sub-protocols: CXL.io, CXL.cache, and CXL.mem.
 CXL.io is functionally equivalent to PCIe in discovering and enumerating devices.
-CXL.cache enables IO devices and accelerators to directly access and cache the host memory.
+CXL.cache enables I/O devices and accelerators to access and cache the host memory.
 CXL.mem allows the host to access memories that are attached to CXL devices via load/store instructions.
 The three sub-protocols identify three device types for distinct application scenarios.
-Type 1 devices employ CXL.io and CXL.cache sub-protocols.
-This type of devices are typically referred to as IO devices such as smart NIC which has no memory attached to it.
-Type 2 devices (accelerators), such as GPU owning device memory and specialized compute units, utilize all three sub-protocols.
-Type 3 devices use the CXL.io and CXL.mem sub-protocols and are usually depicted as memory expanders, as illustrated in Fig.~\ref{Fig:Expanding_memory_through_CXL}.
-This paper focuses on the CXL Type 3 devices for flexible memory expansion and pooling of future heterogeneous computing systems.
+Type-1 devices employ CXL.io and CXL.cache sub-protocols.
+This type of devices are typically referred to as I/O devices such as SmartNIC which has no memory attached to it.
+Type-2 devices (accelerators), such as GPU with dedicated device memory and specialized compute units, utilize all three sub-protocols.
+Type-3 devices use the CXL.io and CXL.mem sub-protocols and are usually depicted as memory expanders, including both direct-attached and switch-attached ones, as shown in Fig.~\ref{fig:Expanding_memory_through_CXL}.
+This paper focuses on type-3 devices for flexible memory expansion and pooling of future heterogeneous computing systems.